dawsers/file-history.nvim/README.md

 go back to any file at any point in time using the provided pickers.
 The pickers use Neovim's [snacks.nvim](https://github.com/folke/snacks.nvim).

+The goal of the extension is to have a history of the changes you make to your files, with less granularity than `undo`, which is sometimes too much, but more than what you would normally *commit* to a versioning repository.
+And it also supports files that are not in any project or repo.

 ## Requirements